EddieBauer1/AO3_Tag_Data_Dive/README.md

 This code is intended to run simulations of Penney's Game using generated card decks, then scoring those games using the tricks method while saving both the generated shuffled decks and the game results.
 Lastly, a heatmap will be created using this date in order to find the optimal choices for Player 2 in response to Player 1's selection.

-Everything you need will be in the "important_stuff" folder:
+Everything you need will be in the src folder:

     datagen.py contains functions involved in generating data